 This course covers Southeast Asia Business Ecosystem.
 In essence, the course is about the Southeast Asian countries and their communities which together forged the ASEAN.
 The Business Ecosystem includes Business Markets, Industry Structures, Emerging Technologies, and inter-market dynamics.
-In 2017, the 10 countries forming ASEAN had a total GDP of over US$2.5 trillion which just surpassed that of U.K. and make ASEAN the 5th largest economic grouping in the world today.
-ASEAN in total has 622 million in population, more than any country in the world except China and India.
-Recognizing its human ecosystem as a power-house of synergistic opportunities, the ASEAN or South-East Asian neighboring countries have had a long 50 years of history working together since most of their national independences occurred in the 1950s and 1960s after WWII and after colonial forces found it politically expensive to continue pre-war domination.
+In 2017, the 10 SEA countries forming ASEAN had a total GDP of over US$2.5 trillion which just surpassed that of U.K. and make ASEAN the 5th largest economic grouping in the world today.
+ASEAN in total has 622 million in population, being the third largest population community after China and India.
+Its human ecosystem today provides a rigorous and dynamic synergistic opportunities.
+ASEAN and South-East Asian neighbouring countries have had a long 50 years of history working together since most of their national independences occurred in the 1950s and 1960s after WWII and after colonial forces found it politically expensive to continue pre-war domination.
 There were sometimes minor conflicts but eventual reconciliation within ASEAN that was officially formed in 1967.
-ASEAN today is a productive economic community, regional-security co-operation, and consensus-based political stand toward larger dominant super-powers.
+ASEAN today is a productive economic community with regional-security co-operation and a consensus-based political stand toward larger dominant super-powers.
 From the beginning of the ASEAN free trade area in 1993, intra-ASEAN trade had grown from 19% to 25% today.
-Across the grouping, more than 90 percent of traded goods carry zero tariffs.
+Across the ASEAN grouping, more than 90 percent of traded goods carry zero tariffs.
 The grouping had also prioritized sectors such as electronics, automotive products, rubber-based products, textiles and apparels, agro-based products, and tourism for economic and trade co-operation.
 These sectors are evolving ever faster in the face of disruptive technologies around the globe.

 By the end of this course, students will be able to:

-- Understanding the political economic development of ASEAN and its strengths and weaknesses
+- Understand the role of ASEAN in Asia, its economic political strengths and weaknesses

-- Analyze the business ecosystem of Thailand and its industry structures
+- Analyse the business ecosystem of Thailand, its industry structures and emerging technologies

 - Work in small teams to discuss and collaborate in learning and solving some of the company problems